not-implemented/raspicam-timelapse/README.md

 - Reverse-SSH-Tunnel to another server - reach your Raspberry Pi behind firewalls (optional)
 - Dynamic-DNS-Client - find your Raspberry Pi easier in your local network (optional)
 - Wi-Fi autoconnect - if you have a USB Wi-Fi Adapter (optional)
+- Network-Watchdog - reset network and maybe emergency-reboot if connection is broken (optional)
 - BitTorrent-Sync - as sync-solution to get the photos out of the Pi (optional)
 - Prerequisites: Raspberry Pi + Power + SD-Card, RaspiCam, LAN Cable, USB Wi-Fi Adapter (optional)